meteor/meteor/content/ui-ux.md

 4. `items.length === requested && count > 0`
 5. `count === 0`

 You can see that although the situation is a little complex, it's also completely determined by the arguments and thus very much testable.
-A component styleguide helps immeasurably in seeing all these states easily!
-In Galaxy we have each state in our styleguide for each of the lists of our app and we can ensure all work as expected and appear correctly:
+A component style guide helps immeasurably in seeing all these states easily!
+In Galaxy we have each state in our style guide for each of the lists of our app and we can ensure all work as expected and appear correctly:

 <image src="images/galaxy-styleguide-list.png">